odoo/documentation/content/developer/reference/frontend/javascript_reference.rst

     - *subtitle*: string, optional.
 This will be displayed on the top as a subtitle.

     - *message*: string, optional.
 The content of the notification.
+Do not forget to escape your message via the markup function if needed.

     - *sticky*: boolean, optional (default false).
 If true, the notification will stay until the user dismisses it.
 Otherwise, the notification will